📖 FAQ

 • - Transaction Fees and Commissions: Fees associated with deposits, withdrawals, and currency conversions can eat into profits, making the arbitrage less profitable or even resulting in a loss.

 • - Different Settlement Rules: Bookmakers may have different rules for settling bets.
-For instance, some might void a bet if a player withdraws from a match, while others might settle it differently, leading to unexpected outcomes.
+For instance, some might void a bet if a player withdraws from a match, while others might settle it differently.
+Rules can also vary on whether overtime counts toward player props.
+These differences can lead to unexpected outcomes - such as losing both sides of a bet when placing similar wagers across different books.

 • - Availability of Funds: Having sufficient funds in multiple bookmaker accounts is necessary to take advantage of arbitrage opportunities.
 Limited liquidity can prevent you from executing the required bets.